“Foreign Accent Syndrome”: Texan speaks with a Russian accent after surgery-breakinglatest.news-Breaking Latest News

 Constant “Where are you from?” – and subtle racism

 Pronunciation with an accent falsely gives the impression that those affected are not native speakers.
-This is also reported by Abby Fender.
+Abby Fender also reports on this.
 “Where are you from?” – she hears this question about ten times a day.

 Not everyone is friendly about it, she says and describes, among other things, a case of racism.
 “A police officer once told me, ‘You know, we don’t drive like that here.
 Wherever you’re from, it might work.’”